angela1C/Programming-and-Scripting-Project/README.md

 Fisher considered the question of what linear function of the four measurements would maximise the ratio of the difference  between the specific means to the standard deviation between species.

-Include images of the three iris class.

-Here using a url to the image located online

 Table 1 from Fisher's paper `The Use of Multiple Measurements in Taxonomic Problems` shows the four measurement for each of the three Iris Species.
 - Sepal length
 - Sepal width